 How long can you leave out a cheese ball?

 Whenever you serve a dip for your guests to enjoy, you should always keep track of how long it sits at room temperature.

 For most foods, the general rule of thumb is that a perishable item should not be in the “danger zone” for more than two hours.
 And by “danger zone”, this is usually at or just above room temperature.
-This dip will should still be a little chilled when served, and this should give you an extra 30 minutes beyond the two-hour window, depending on the temperature of the room and how long ago the cheese ball left the refrigerator.
+This cheeseball will still be a little chilled when served, and this should give you an extra 30 minutes beyond the two-hour window, depending on the temperature of the room and how long ago the cheese ball left the refrigerator.

 As the party goes on, you can return the cheese ball to the refrigerator once you get past the two-hour mark.
 If your guests still want more dip, let it chill for at least 30 minutes before bringing it back out again.